fongc123/notes/Machine Learning/Classification.md

 > $$
 > Here, the weighting decreases as the distance increases.

+KNN is a <span style = "color:lightblue">lazy learning</span> algorithm.
+It simply stores all training examples and only compares the similarity between a new object and the dataset during testing.

+> [!INFO]
+> For lazy learning algorithms, computation on training is a lot, while that of on testing is little.
+Thus, for applications that require real-time computational speed, KNN is not suitable.

 ### Dimensionality
 As stated in [[Data Preprocessing#Reduction|dimensionality reduction]], when dimensionality increases (i.e., more attributes are added), data becomes increasingly **sparse**.
 Thus, density and distance between points becomes less meaningful.